onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 Occam’s razor (My formulation) Do not complicate explanations beyond necessity, because if you do, the unnecessary complications themselves will remain unexplained. - by david

+> "Good explanations are hard to come by because every part of the explanation must have a functional role that cannot be easily swapped out for any other phenomena." - [Brett Hall](https://x.com/TOKphysics/status/2041218788213825626)

 a theory that ‘sticks its neck out’ by being more specific about more phenomena opens up itself and its rivals to more forms of criticism, and therefore has more chance of taking the problem-solving process forward.